The product

 The problem

-The support burden was measurable.
-Administrators were contacting support for issues that a well-designed interface should have prevented.
 The platform's scale meant that even small usability failures were multiplied across hundreds of organizations worldwide.

 When the stakes are operational disruptions to commercial flight, "confusing interface" is not an acceptable design outcome.